Free life insurance quotes in minutes

 3. Guaranteed issue life insurance

-Guaranteed issue life insurance is another type of policy that offers a small coverage amount — usually up to $25,000 — to cover final expenses.
-You don’t have to take a medical exam or answer any questions about your health as part of the application — approval is guaranteed for most people age 45 to 85, depending on the insurer — and you can get approved in up to three days.
+Guaranteed issue life insurance is another type of policy that offers permanent coverage — usually up to $25,000 — to cover final expenses.
+You don’t have to take a medical exam or answer any questions about your health as part of the application, and you can get approved in up to three days.
+Acceptance is near-guaranteed — you just have to be of sound mind to complete the application, so people with conditions such as dementia may not qualify.

-If you have a pre-existing condition that would disqualify you for nearly any other kind of policy, guaranteed issue can be your best bet.
+If you have a pre-existing condition that would disqualify you for other types of policies, guaranteed issue life insurance can offer a solution.

 If you’re not sure which of these options is right for you, a Policygenius agent can help.
 At Policygenius, our agents work for you, not the insurance company, and can walk you through the entire life insurance buying process while offering transparent, unbiased advice.